davidroeca/web-app-orchestration-talk/talk/talk.rst

 .. note::
-    * Once we've set up docker-compose, thiss is all we need to run
+    * Once we've set up docker-compose, this is all we need to run

 ----